fortify/github-action/ssc-debricked-scan/README.md

 <!-- START-INCLUDE:env-do-job-summary.md -->

 **`DO_JOB_SUMMARY`, `JOB_SUMMARY_ACTION`, `JOB_SUMMARY_EXTRA_OPTS`** - OPTIONAL
-If `DO_JOB_SUMMARY` is set to `true` (which implies `DO_WAIT`), this action will generate a job summary listing scan status and issue counts using the fcli-provided `release-summary` (FoD) or `appversion-summary` (SSC) action, or, if specified, the custom fcli action specified through `JOB_SUMMARY_ACTION`. `JOB_SUMMARY_ACTION` may point to a local file or URL; this custom fcli action must support (at least) the exact same action parameters (including any environment variable based default values for those parameters) as the built-in fcli action.
+If `DO_JOB_SUMMARY` is set to `true` (implied if any of the other `JOB_SUMMARY_*` variables are set, and implies `DO_WAIT`), this action will generate a job summary listing scan status and issue counts using the fcli-provided `release-summary` (FoD) or `appversion-summary` (SSC) action, or, if specified, the custom fcli action specified through `JOB_SUMMARY_ACTION`. `JOB_SUMMARY_ACTION` may point to a local file or URL; this custom fcli action must support (at least) the exact same action parameters (including any environment variable based default values for those parameters) as the built-in fcli action.
 Any extra options for the fcli action can be passed through the `JOB_SUMMARY_EXTRA_OPTS` environment variable, for example to specify the SSC filter sets to be included in the summary, or to allow an unsigned custom action to be used.
 Please see https://fortify.github.io/fcli/v2.6.0/#_actions for more information.

 <!-- END-INCLUDE:env-do-job-summary.md -->